nus-sps/modules.sp3176/Chapter 3/Light.md

 are typically the variables which we cannot control.
 In nomenclature,
 $A$ is known as the amplitude, $\phi$ the phase of the wave, $k$ the angular wavenumber and $\omega$ the angular frequency. $k$ and
-$\omega$ are related to wavelenght and frequency via the following equations;
+$\omega$ are related to wavelength and frequency via the following equations;
 <span id="wavenumber"></span>
 <span id="angfreq"></span>